zach-morris/script.module.archive_tool/README.md

 ```
 Use of vfs.rar 3.1 or greater (Kodi v19 or greater):

 Almost all archives can be handled by vfs.libarchive.
-The only exception found at this point are solid RAR archives:
+The only exception found at this point are solid RAR archives (see issue [here](https://github.com/xbmc/vfs.libarchive/issues/35)):
 https://www.winrar-france.fr/winrar_instructions_for_use/source/html/HELPArcSolid.htm

 You can set archive_tool to use vfs.rar in these cases with
 ```
 my_archive = archive_tool.archive_tool(archive_file = 'myfile.rar',directory_out = '/my/output_directory/', use_vfs_rar=True) #Current archive object using vfs.rar instead of vfs.libarchive
 ```
-'''